 2. Use Creative Prompting Techniques

-To get the most out of Assembly, use prompts that encourage thoughtful analysis and planning.
+To get the most out of Factory, use prompts that encourage thoughtful analysis and planning.
 Here are some effective techniques:

 3. Iterate and Refine

 Test generation is an iterative process.
-After Assembly generates initial tests:
+After Factory generates initial tests:

 1. Review the generated tests